psyuktha/voice_ai/README.md

 +1 (956) 528-4589 (0019565284589 for international format)

 ### ⚠️ Deployment Note
-The backend server is not yet deployed.
-To test:
+The backend server is not yet deployed due to ongoing testing.
+To try:

 1. Use `ngrok` or `cloudflared` to expose `main.py` to the internet:
    ```